Startup Acquisitions: Acquihires and Talent Hoarding: Model

 We assume that an acquihire leads to an efficiency gain over the competitor. \begin{assumption} We assume that \begin{enumerate}[label=(\roman*)] \item $\bar{\Pi}^H_F>\Pi_F+ \pi_E>\bar{\Pi}_F^L$ \item $ \Pi_F\geq \underline{\Pi}_F^L >\underline{\Pi}_F^H$ \end{enumerate} \end{assumption} According to Assumption \ref{ass:A1}(i), the joint profits of the startup and the acquirer are highest when a high-match firm acquires the startup, second highest when the would-be acquirer does not acquire the startup, and lowest when a low-match firm acquires the startup.
 Assumption \ref{ass:A1}(ii) says that the profits of the non-acquiring firm are highest when its competitor does not engage in an acquihire, followed by when a low-match competitor engages in an acquihire and lowest when a high-match competitor does so.

 From the consumers' point of view, there are three possible outcomes.
 First, absent an acquihire all three firms are active in their respective markets.
 In this case, the consumer surplus arising from the competition between the two symmetric firms is $CS_F$ and that from the startup is $CS_E$.
 Second, a low-match acquihire results in competition between the two (now asymmetric) firms generating the entire consumer surplus ($CS_L$).
 Third, a high-match acquihire results in a similar competition that generates the entire consumer surplus ($CS_H$).
-Whenever an acquihire occurs, the consumer surplus generated by the startup ($CS_E$) is lost.
-The next assumption captures the idea that as one of the two firms becomes more efficient, it passes on some of that efficiency gain to consumers.\footnote{While it is possible that this assumption does not hold, extending our analysis to those cases is straightforward but would come at the cost of more complex exposition.}
+Whenever an acquihire occurs, the consumer surplus generated by the startup ($CS_E$) in its original market is lost, although the market itself need not disappear entirely.\footnote{ The reduction in consumer surplus due to the startup's disappearance can be substantial, even if the startup's profits are not.
+For an example of such a ``loved but unprofitable'' startup, consider the mapping app Zenly, which had more than 15 million daily users when it was controversially shut down by its parent company based on the ``low likelihood of the app ever turning a meaningful profit'' \citep{sifted}.} The next assumption captures the idea that as one of the two firms becomes more efficient, it passes on some of that efficiency gain to consumers.\footnote{While it is possible that this assumption does not hold, extending our analysis to those cases is straightforward but would come at the cost of more complex exposition.}

 \begin{assumption} Let $CS_H \geq CS_L \geq CS_F$. \end{assumption}